GeoCodable/GRALE/README.md

 ## Description:

-   The GRALE module contains functions and classes to standardize requests sent to geospatial REST API's.
-Response data, metadata capture, and logging information are also standardized to create efficiencies as a preliminary step in ETL workflows that involve geospatial REST API's.
+   The GRALE module contains functions and classes to standardize requests sent to geospatial REST API’s.
+Response data, metadata capture, and logging information are standardized to create efficiencies as a preliminary step in ETL workflows that involve geospatial REST API’s.
 Advanced options are available to optimize speed and memory usage in the extraction phase of ETL workflows.
-Options include multi-threaded request/response cycles, 'low memory' options in an effort to reduce memory usage/errors and storage capacity required for outputs, in addition to .p12/PFX (pkcs12) support.
-Output GeoJSON objects contain two additional keys named 'request_metadata' and 'request_logging'.
+Options include multi-threaded request/response cycles, ‘low memory’ options to reduce memory usage/errors and storage capacity required for outputs, in conjunction with ‘.p12’ / ‘.PFX’ (pkcs12) support.
+Output GeoJSON objects contain two additional keys named ‘request_metadata’ and ‘request_logging’.
 These additional keys extend the GeoJSON structure to provide logging information and metadata that can increase efficiencies when used as part of a larger extract, transform, and load (ETL) workflow.

-   ***Note: Capabilities are limited to get requests on ArcGIS REST API feature and map services at this time.***
+   ***Note: Capabilities are limited to Get requests on ArcGIS REST API feature and map services at this time.***

 ## Quick Start